 This setting explicitly defines who can access your system via SSH, denying all other accounts even if they have valid passwords.

-Enable Key-Based Authentication
+Enable SSH Key-Based Authentication

 ssh-keygen -t ed25519